drvinceknight/Year_3_game_theory_course/Course_Notes/Chapter_11_Population_Games_and_Evolutionary_stable_strategies.md

-# OR 3: Chapter 11 - Infinitely Repeated Games
+# OR 3: Chapter 12 - Population Games and Evolutionary stable strategies

 ## Recap